 - 1. Select the mirror you want to adjust.
-The control will illuminate.

-- 2. Adjust the position of the mirror.

-- 3. Press the mirror switch again.
+The control lights. - 2.
+Use the adjustment control to adjust the position of the mirror. - 3.
+Press the mirror control again.
+The control light turns off.

 Fold-Away Exterior Mirrors

 Push the mirror toward the door window glass.
 Make sure that you fully engage the mirror in its support when returning it to its original position.